 This preferential treatment possibly resulted from Jobs’ personal interest in the publication.
 He made numerous visits to the paper’s office in the Solomon R. Guggenheim Museum in New York City.

 Unfortunately, The Daily didn’t work out as well as planned.
 Despite picking up more than 100,000 paid subscriptions, it lost around $30 million in its first year.
 Writing about it at the time of its February 2011 launch, Tidbits’ Adam C. Engs noted that the paper would need to hit roughly 715,000 paid subscribers simply to break even.
 It never came close.

 The problems did not stop at pricing.
 The Daily lacked editorial focus and failed to offer an experience sufficiently different from what readers could find elsewhere for free.

 Even worse, stories were not linkable because they appeared only in the app.
 This made it hard for readers to share news, stifling organic growth.
 Finally, issues of The Daily frequently clocked in at outrageously large file sizes.
-They could hit 1GB in size, taking 10 to 15 minutes to download for many users.
+They could hit 1GB, taking 10 to 15 minutes to download for many users.

 Ultimately, the experiment didn’t make it to the end of 2012.
 On December 3, News Corp announced that the world’s first iPad newspaper would cease operations as part of a reorganization of company assets.
 According to Murdoch, The Daily “could not find a large enough audience quickly enough to convince us the business model was sustainable in the long-term.”

-Apple launched its Apple News aggregation app with iOS 9 in 2015.
+Apple launched its own Apple News aggregation app with iOS 9 in 2015.
 However, despite minor successes, it largely remains a disappointment as well.
-Apple News+ hasn’t yet turned Apple into a publishing giant either.
-There’s still time, though.